dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

      }
 ```

 Hey wait, this doesn't compile!
 This is where Kotlin's language features come in.
-As i explained earlier coroutines need to be run in a scope!
+As I explained earlier coroutines need to be run in a scope!
-Notice the 'suspend' keyword on the delay function, this tells kotlin that this function can yield and needs to be run in a coroutine scope,
+Notice the 'suspend' keyword on the delay function, this tells kotlin that this function can yield and needs to be run in a coroutine scope.
 'suspend' functions can only be run from inside a coroutine scope, meaning another suspending function or a function providing a coroutine scope.
 Luckily kotlinx provides us with a few nice functions to easily setup a coroutine scope and get started.
-In this case we will be using runBlocking since we don't want our test to finish until all coroutines finished execution.
+In this case we will be using [runBlocking](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) since we don't want our test to finish until all coroutines finished execution.
-Ideally there should be no need to use runBlocking in your production code,
-but if you need to call coroutines from existing blocking code you may need to.
+Ideally there should be no need to use runBlocking in your production code, but if you need to call coroutines from existing blocking code you may need to.

 ```kotlin
     @Test